vanditaverma/vanditaverma/README.md

 - 📫 How to reach me **vanditaverma.vv@gmail.com**

-- ⚡ Fun fact : I once conducted an analysis of my personal spending habits and found that I'm exceptionally good at budgeting for big expenses, like vacations, but tend to overspend on coffee.
-It's safe to say that I'm not just an analyst at work, but also when it comes to my daily life.
+- ⚡ Fun fact : I once conducted an analysis of my personal spending habits and found that I'm exceptionally good at budgeting for big expenses but tend to overspend on coffee.
+It's safe to say that I'm not just an analyst at work, but also in my everyday life.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/vandita-verma/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="vandita verma" height="30" width="40" /></a>